CarlDownsOracle/oci-splunk-observability/README.md

     },

-### Splunk Format Options
+## Splunk Formats

+By default, the Function will transform OCI events as needed to instruct the Splunk platform to` Extract JSON Fields` from the events as described [here](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/HECExamples#Example_9:_Explicit_JSON_fields).

 There are several formats supported by Splunk,
-See [Format events for HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/FormateventsforHTTPEventCollector) to get a sense of the options.
-By default, the Function will transform OCI events as needed to instruct the Splunk platform to '**Extract JSON Fields**' from the events.
-See [Example 8](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/HECExamples#Example_9:_Explicit_JSON_fields) for details on this type of mapping.
+See [Format events for HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/FormateventsforHTTPEventCollector) to get a sense of all the options.

-Here is what will be sent by default to Splunk:
+Here is the `Extract JSON Fields` logic:

     {
          "sourcetype": "_json",